 CVE-2026-7702: Authorization Bypass in toeverything AFFiNE

-CVE-2026-7702 is an authorization bypass vulnerability in toeverything AFFiNE versions up to 0.
-26. 3.
+CVE-2026-7702 is an authorization bypass vulnerability in toeverything AFFiNE versions up to 0.26.3.
 It affects the allowDocPreview function in the Public Markdown Preview Endpoint, allowing remote attackers to bypass authorization controls.
-The vulnerability has a CVSS 4.
-0 base score of 6.
-9, indicating medium severity.
-The vendor has not responded to the disclosure, and no official patch or remediation guidance is currently available.
-Exploit code is publicly available, but there are no confirmed reports of exploitation in the wild.
+The vulnerability has a CVSS 4.0 base score of 6.9 (medium severity).
+The vendor has not responded to disclosure attempts, and no official patch or remediation guidance is currently available.
+Exploit code is publicly available, but no known exploits in the wild have been reported.

 AI Analysis